nlesc-nano/Tutorials/docs/1_build_qd.rst

 Using dummies
 ---------------
 Our next step is to specify the location of our oleate ligands at the nanocrystal surface.
 To do that, we will mark the desired positions of the ligands anchoring groups with dummy ions.
-Again, to ensure the charge neutrality if *n* oleate anions are to be added, *n* superficial Br anions will be replaced by *n* dummies.
-Here we will build our perovskite nanocrystal capped by 80% of oleate ligands by replacing 80% of the surface Br ions, by Cl (our dummy ion) by means of a small python script.
+Again, to ensure the charge neutrality if *n* oleate anions (charge -1) are to be added, *n* superficial Br\ :sup:`-`\ will be replaced by *n* dummies.
+Here we will build our perovskite nanocrystal capped by 80% of oleate ligands by replacing 80% of the surface Br with Cl (our dummy ion) by means of a small python script.
 Please note that the script requires a **CAT** module.
 We invite thus you to read the relative `documentation <https://cat.readthedocs.io/en/latest/0_documentation.html#cat-documentation>`_ before continuing this tutorial.
 Let's now have a look at the script: